sushantabrin/DiceRoll/README.md

 # DiceRoll
 Simplest dice roll game using python.
+Download and run the main.py file.

+Should have python installed in system.